 The inverse-square law states that as sound moves away from its source, its sound pressure drops by half (- 6 dB) for every doubling of distance.

-What this tells us is that if we halved the distance between our mic and the sound source, our “signal” (being the intended sound source) would be 6 dB louder at the microphone capsule!
+This tells us that if we halved the distance between our mic and the sound source, our “signal” (being the intended sound source) would be 6 dB louder at the microphone capsule!

-Therefore, if we look strictly at signal-to-noise ratio (rather than just at noise), moving the microphone closer to the sound source will reduce the noise in the microphone’s output signal.
+Therefore, if we look strictly at the signal-to-noise ratio (rather than just noise), moving the microphone closer to the sound source will reduce the noise in the microphone's output signal.

 For more on microphone positioning, check out my article Top 23 Tips For Better Microphone Placement.

 Mechanical noise is a major type of noise that affects microphones.
 It is defined as any vibrations through solids that reach the microphone capsule and cause noise in the mic signal.